nelEcheverria01/pandadb/README.md

        .then(response => console.log(response)) // { status: 'success', collection: 'players', removedItems: 3 }
 ```
 - `destroy` destroys/removes the collection from which it is called.
+> [!IMPORTANT]
-**behavior**: the methods can still be accessed, but they will have no effect
+> the methods can still be accessed, but they will have no effect
 ```js
 players.destroy().then(() => console.log('the players collection was eliminated'))
 players.list() // undefined